chuongle/clicktocall/README.md

 # clicktocall
-Simple Swift program to make phone call.
+Simple Swift app to make phone call from input.